krishgoel20/Registration-App/README.md

 This is the component where the user can input his/her Name and E-mail ID for registration.
 React hooks are used to manage the component's state (**'name'** and **'email'** fields).
 When the user presses the **"Register"** button, the **'handleRegister'** function is called.
 Inside this function :
-    a.
-An API call is made to the specified endpoint (**'YOUR_API_ENDPOINT'**) using Axios to register the user.
+    1. An API call is made to the specified endpoint (**'YOUR_API_ENDPOINT'**) using Axios to register the user.
-    b.
-If the registration is successful, the response data is logged to the console and then navigated to the **"Profile"** screen, passing the user's name and email as route parameters.
+    2. If the registration is successful, the response data is logged to the console and then navigated to the **"Profile"** screen, passing the user's name and email as route parameters.
-    c.
-If an error occurs during registration, the error is logged to the console.
+    3. If an error occurs during registration, the error is logged to the console.

 ### 5. Profile Screen ('ProfileScreen.js')
 The **'ProfileScreen.js'** component displays the user's name and email, which are received as route parameters.